-Every time I go into Pottery Barn and see the cable knit sweater pillows, I want to grab one…that is until I look at the price tag.
+Every time I go into Pottery Barn and see the cable knit sweater pillows, I want to grab one.
+Of course, then I see the price tag and have second thoughts.
 They look so cozy on a sofa, for the winter season, that it really is tempting.
-But…there is an alternative!
+But…there is a budget friendly alternative!
+I’ll show you how to make a pillow out of a sweater.

 You can easily recycle an old sweater and make a pillow yourself.